pingcap/tidb-operator/en/deploy-tidb-from-kubernetes-minikube.md

 1. To delete the local cluster, refer to [Destroy TiDB Clusters in Kubernetes](destroy-a-tidb-cluster.md).

-2. Update the reclaim policy of PVs used by demo to `Delete`:
+2. Update the reclaim policy of PVs used by the demo cluster to `Delete`:

     {{< copyable "shell-regular" >}}